antonyTheRiskTaker/programming-notes/freecodecamp-project-notes/cafe_menu_summary.md

 Step 55: introduce `padding` as the short-hand CSS property for `padding-top`,
-         `padding-bottom`, `padding-left` and `padding-right` Step 56: introduce `max-width` CSS property as a way to prevent an element from growing too large
+         `padding-bottom`, `padding-left` and `padding-right` Step 56: introduce `max-width` CSS property as a way to prevent an element from growing too large as the screen size expands Step 57:
-Step 57:

 Summary of lesson learned:
 1. HTML elements: `<style>`, `<link>`, `<div>`, `<article>`